ART & PAINTING WORKSHOPS, CLASSES, LESSONS | NAPA VALLEY

 What it includes:

-• Bonus preliminary instructional videos and handouts before first meeting
+• Bonus preliminary instructional videos and handouts on Choosing the Colors of Your Palette; Color Mixing; and Paintbrush 101, to watch and work with before our first meeting

 • Opportunities to ask questions and consult with Karen about what you're working on, and answer any questions you have